-When winter arrives, we enjoy winter activities on the ice such as hockey, ice fishing or ice skating.
-Before venturing out on the ice, take time to review ice safety tips below.
+When winter arrives, our community enjoys winter activities on the ice, such as hockey, ice fishing or ice skating.
+Before venturing out on the ice, take time to review the ice safety tips below.

 Ice Safety Reminders: There is no such thing as 100% safe ice.

 The winter season brings fun activities like hockey, ice skating, ice fishing and more.
 When temperatures fluctuate, venturing onto the ice on any body of water can be a fatal decision.
 Here are tips to ensure you stay safe around ice this winter:

 - During unseasonable warm temperatures in the winter, remember that ice is melting and is not safe!

 - Make sure kids are always under supervision and keep pets on a leash.